phxjrp3280/phxjrp3280.github.io/README.md

 ## Installing this page (the following installation instructions were duplicated from a sample repo and were included as an attempt at completeness)
-Step 1
+### Step 1
 Option 1

-🍴 Fork this repo!
+Fork this repo!
 Option 2

-👯 Clone this repo to your local machine using phxjrp3280/phxjrp3280.github.io Step 2
+Clone this repo to your local machine using phxjrp3280/phxjrp3280.github.io
+###Step 2
 You can change the funtion to your liking.
-Step 3
+###Step 3
-🔃 Create a new pull request using https://github.com/joanaz/HireDot2/compare/.
+Create a new pull request using https://github.com/joanaz/HireDot2/compare/.
-Team
-Or Contributors/People

-InvestorJ - where passive investing is an art.
+##InvestorJ - where passive investing is an art.

-Support
+##Support
 Reach out to me at one of the following places!

 Website at investorj.com. ### (website does not exist - sample)